elastic/kibana/rfcs/text/0014_notification_service.md

 Kibana HTTP API:
 - Endpoint: `GET /api/notifications/`
-    - `search_after?: number` - Unix timestamp to start searching from.
+    - `search_after?: string` - date in ISO-8601 format to start searching from.
     - `type_id?: string[]` - list of source types to filter by.
     - `size?: number` - max number of notifications to retrieve.